mhzed/wstunnel/readme.md

     wstunnel -s 8888 -t 127.0.0.1:1194

-Now on the server, you have a websocket server listening on 80, any connection to 80 will be forwarded to
+Now on the server, you have a websocket server listening on 8888, any connection to 8888 will be forwarded to
 127.0.0.1:1194, the OpenVpn port.

 Now on client, you run:

     wstunnel -t 1194 ws://server:8888

 Then launch the OpenVpn client, connect to localhost:1194 will be same as connect to server's 1194 port.

+Suppose the firewall allows http traffic on target port 80 only, then setup a NGINX reverse proxy to listen on port 80, and proxy http traffic to localhost:8888 via host name.